jrenaud90/TidalPy/Documentation/utilities_x/binary_x.md

 | Same major and minor, any patch | Compatible.
 A differing patch produces an informational log line. |
 | Different major or minor | Incompatible.
 Reading raises unless `force=True` is given. |

-The rule is strict for a reason.
-A minor version bump can change a class's member layout, and reading an old payload into a new layout produces an object that looks valid and is not. `force=True` exists for the case where you know the layout did not change, and it still warns.
+A minor version bump can change a class's member layout, and reading an old payload into a new layout produces an object that looks valid and is not. `force=True` is for the case where the layout is known not to have changed, and it still warns.

 ## Python API